ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 After importing, your data will be ready for future steps.

 #### 2.2.2.2 AnnotData importation:
-You can easy do it by:
+You can easily do it by:
 ```{r}
 AnnotData<- read_excel("path/to/your/annot_file.xlsx")
 head(AnnotData)